neuralaxis/carupano/README.md

  ```

 #### Aggregates
 Aggregates in Carupano are classic DDD aggregates.
-They possess a unique identity attribute, handle [commands](#commands), and persist their state through changesets known as [events](#events).
+They possess a unique identity attribute, handle [commands](#commands), and mutate their state through changesets represented as [events](#events).

 - Aggregates do not need to inherit from any base class, and can have dependencies in its constructor.
 - There must be a [factory](#factories) defined for each aggregate.